Hitscotty/hitshaskell/_posts/2016-09-07-i've-been-overthinking.md

 ---

-So after reading many papers, wiki's, blogs and multiple re-readings of <b>Haskell Programming</b>, I finally realized why I wasn't understanding Monoids/Functo rs/Monads.
+So after reading many papers, wiki's, blogs and multiple re-readings of <b>Haskell Programming</b>, I finally realized why I wasn't understanding Monoids/Functors /Monads.
-I was over thinking an abstract idea and in the process of over thinking, seekin g a concrete answer where the answer can't be concrete because the concept to be understood deals with the abstraction of computation.
+I was over thinking an abstract idea and in the process of over thinking, seeking a concrete answer where the answer can't be concrete because the concept to be understood deals with the abstraction of computation.
 If that didn't make any sense to you just imagine it as the type constructor of my feelings